Neil M. Bressler, MD

 JAMA Ophthalmology (formerly Archives of Ophthalmology), published continuously since 1869, is an international peer-reviewed ophthalmology and visual science journal published 12 times per year.
 The online version is published on the second Thursday of the month, with new online content published every Thursday.
-JAMA Ophthalmology's 2011 impact factor is 3.71 (the impact factor is a measure of citation rate per article, and is calculated by dividing 1 year's worth of citations to a journal's articles published in the previous 2 years by the number of major articles [eg, research papers, reviews] published by that journal in those 2 years).
-JAMA Ophthalmology's acceptance rate is 29% of the more than 800 unsolicited submitted manuscripts it receives annually.
-The editor of JAMA Ophthalmology is Daniel M. Albert, MD, MS.
+JAMA Ophthalmology's 2012 impact factor is 3.83 (the impact factor is a measure of citation rate per article, and is calculated by dividing 1 year's worth of citations to a journal's articles published in the previous 2 years by the number of major articles [eg, research papers, reviews] published by that journal in those 2 years).
+JAMA Ophthalmology's acceptance rate is 26% of the more than 800 unsolicited submitted manuscripts it receives annually.
+The editor of JAMA Ophthalmology is Neil M. Bressler, MD.

 Mission Statement: To be the indispensable source of ophthalmic knowledge for the generalist, subspecialist, and trainee; to publish innovative, clinically relevant research for the vision scientist; to be the first choice for authors to submit their important manuscripts to; and to achieve this through authoritative peer review.

 Access for Developing Countries: The online version of JAMA Ophthalmology is made freely available or nearly so to institutions in developing countries through the World Health Organization's HINARI program.